voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

 :meth:`evaluate_segmentations() <fiftyone.core.collections.SampleCollection.evaluate_segmentations>`
 and :meth:`export() <fiftyone.core.collections.SampleCollection.export>` that
 require knowledge of the mask targets for a dataset or field(s).

+If you are working with 2D segmentation masks, specify target keys as integers:

 .. code-block:: python
     :linenos: